1970 Pacific typhoon season: Tropical Storm 07W (Gading)

 It originated from a tropical depression that developed on July 25.

-The system gradually organized and intensified, reaching tropical depression strength.
+The system gradually organized and intensified, reaching tropical storm strength.

 07W generally moved westward, passing the Philippine Area of Responsibility (PAR), bringing rainfall in Taiwan, and hitting Eastern China.

-The depression maintained its intensity for a short period before weakening and dissipating on August 2.
+The storm maintained its intensity for a short period before weakening and dissipating on August 2.

-Due to its relatively weak intensity and offshore track, Tropical Depression 07W (Gading) did not cause any significant impact on land areas but still bringing rainfall.
+Due to its relatively weak intensity and offshore track, 07W did not cause any significant impact on land areas but still bringing rainfall.

 The storm primarily affected open waters, generating rough seas and gusty winds in the vicinity of its path.

 Tropical Storm 06W

 Tropical Storm 06W was a short-lived tropical storm that moved westward through the Philippine Sea before dissipating over the South China Sea on August 1.
 Due to its offshore path and relatively weak intensity, it did not cause significant impacts to land.

 Tropical Storm Therese

 Tropical Storm Therese remained far at sea during its life.
 It formed as a disturbance on the July 30, then turned northwestward and became a tropical storm, before undergoing extratropical transition and dissipating over the Bering Sea.